Chittagong Independent University

+Chittagong Independent University (চিটাগং ইনডিপেন্ডেন্ট ইউনিভার্সিটি or CIU) is a private university in Chattogram, Bangladesh.

-Chittagong Independent University (CIU) started its journey in Chittagong in 1999 as an additional campus of Independent University Bangladesh (IUB).
+It started its journey in Chittagong in 1999 as an additional campus of Independent University Bangladesh (IUB).
 IUB and the founding trust pioneered the establishment of private universities in Bangladesh.
-CIU was formed by the same trust ESTCDT after the amendment by the private university Act. which required that the Chittagong Campus be registered as a separate university.
+CIU was formed by the same trust ESTCDT after the amendment by the private university Act. which required that the Chittagong campus be registered as a separate university.
 Accordingly, CIU was founded on 6 February 2013 in succession.

 Admission

 The applicants have to pass the competitive admission test administered by the university.
 The admission examination tests each student's potential to successfully pursue the undergraduate or graduate degree programs.

 Semesters

 The academic year of the university incorporates two regular semesters (spring and autumn) and one short semester (summer).
 The duration of each semesters are: